Review of the Cuisinart DBM-8 Supreme Grind Automatic Burr Coffee Mill

 Additional Features: The DBM-8 has an in-built safety feature that makes sure the grinder won’t run until the bean hopper and the grounds bin are properly in place.
 That means you’ll have to go through the additional hassle of transferring the grounds from the bin to your coffee equipment.
 Still, we appreciate the safety afforded by this feature.

-Hopper & Grounds Bin: This Cuisinart burr coffee grinder has removable plastic bean hopper with 8-oz capacity.
+Hopper & Grounds Bin: This Cuisinart burr coffee grinder has removable plastic bean hopper with 225-g capacity.

 The plastic grounds bin is capable of holding up to 32 cups worth of ground coffee.
 However, the grounds bin isn’t airtight, and we wouldn’t recommend storing ground coffee in it.

-Storability/Portability: The grinder measures 6 x 7.13 x 10.75 inches with the hopper attached, and weighs 4.7 lbs.
+Storability/Portability: The grinder measures 15.2 x 18.1 x 27.3 cm with the hopper attached, and weighs just over 2 kilos.
 It is a compact, lightweight machine that won’t occupy much space whether you keep it on your countertop or inside a cabinet.

 Ease Of Cleaning: All burr grinders need to be cleaned periodically to keep them in working order.
 To help you do that, the DBM-8 has a removable hopper.
 The top burr is attached to the base of the hopper and comes out with it.
 This gives you access to dust off the coffee residue from the bottom burr.
 Read our article to learn more about how to properly clean your burr grinder.